 Cultivation: Grown without use of pesticides / synthetic fertilizers.
 Shaded 3-4 weeks before harvest.

-- Packaging: Bag inside resealable bag.
+- Packaging: Silver plastic bag inside resealable bag.

 - Storage: We recommend storing one 30-gram bag at room temperature for daily use in the screw top can or resealable bag, and the remaining in your freezer for long-term storage if you buy more than one at once.
 NOTE: For freezer storage, double-seal in a plastic ziplock bag and tupperware container for maximum freshness and to avoid other food smells from affecting the matcha.
 Always allow the bag to sit for 24-hours before unsealing to acclimate to room temperature.
 This avoids condensation from damaging the matcha powder.